Shell turns to forests and the earth to soak up its emissions | MarketScreener

 Shell wants to ramp up its use of nature-based carbon offsets, which include forestation projects, to 120 million tonnes a year by 2030, a big jump given the entire voluntary carbon offset market reached 104 million tonnes in 2019, Ecosystem Marketplace figures show.

+Greenpeace said in a statement Shell's plans were based on a "delusional reliance on tree-planting".

-Shell said it aims to boost its use of carbon capture and storage (CCS) technology, which sucks carbon out of the atmosphere, to 25 million tonnes a year by 2035, from currently 4.5 million tonnes either in use or in Shell's pipeline.
+Shell said it aims to boost its use of carbon capture and storage (CCS) technology, which filters out carbon before fumes from industrial operations reach the atmosphere and stores it underground or in materials, to 25 million tonnes a year by 2035.

+Eventually, Shell, which currently has 4.5 million tonnes of CCS capacity either in use or in the pipeline, aims to sell CCS as a service to other emitters, van Beurden said.

 In 2020, global operational CCS capacity stood at around 40 million tonnes, the Global CCS Institute said.

-CCS is increasingly is viewed as having a major role in reaching the goal of the Paris climate accord to keep global warming to below 1.5 degrees celsius, but its high cost has so far prevented its use on a commercial scale.
+CCS is increasingly viewed as having a major role in reaching the goal of the Paris climate accord to keep global warming to below 1.5 degrees Celsius, but its high cost has so far prevented its use on a commercial scale in the absence of a global price on carbon.

 (Reporting by Shadia Nasralla; editing by Barbara Lewis)